Titanium Dioxide vs. Zinc Oxide: Mineral Sunscreen Differences

 The sun emits two types of damaging rays: UVB (which burns) and UVA (which ages and mutates DNA deep in the skin).

 Titanium Dioxide is excellent at blocking UVB rays but falls short on the deeper UVA rays.
 Zinc Oxide, however, is the only UV filter on the earth that provides sweeping, complete protection across the entire UVA and UVB spectrum all by itself.
+That is why we recommend sunscreens using 20% or higher Non-Nano Zinc Oxide as their sole active ingredient.

 Additionally, Zinc is a highly soothing skin mineral (it is the primary ingredient in Diaper Rash cream), making it actively beneficial for sensitive baby eczema.